hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 A `customizer` block supports the following:

--> **Note** Azure Image Builder will run through the customizers in sequential order.
-Any failure in any customizer will fail the build process.

 * `type` - (Required) The type of customization tool you want to use on the Image.
-Possible values are "File", "PowerShell", "Shell" "WindowsRestart" and "WindowsUpdate".
-If you use "File" for example, you should only specify properties starting with "file_", and specifying properties not starting with "file_" will incur error.
+Possible values are `File`, `PowerShell`, `Shell` `WindowsRestart` and `WindowsUpdate`.
+If you use `File` for example, you should only specify properties starting with `file_`, otherwise it will result into error

+* `file_destination_path` - (Optional) The absolute path where the file will be downloaded to the VM.
+This must be specified when the customizer type is `File`.
 Changing this forces a new resource to be created.

--> **Note** "WindowsRestart" or "WindowsUpdate" customizers cannot be specified to Linux images.
-"Shell" customizers cannot be specified to Windows images.

-* `file_destination_path` - (Optional) The absolute path to a file (with nested directory structures already created) where the file (from sourceUri) will be uploaded to in the VM.
-This must be specified when the customizer type is File.
+* `file_sha256_checksum` - (Optional) SHA256 checksum of the file provided in the `file_source_uri` field below.
 Changing this forces a new resource to be created.

-* `file_sha256_checksum` - (Optional) SHA256 checksum of the file provided in the sourceUri field above.
-Changing this forces a new resource to be created.

 * `file_source_uri` - (Optional) The URI of the file to be uploaded for customizing the VM.
-It can be a github link, SAS URI for Azure Storage, etc. This must be specified when the customizer type is File.
+This must be specified when the customizer type is `File`.
 Changing this forces a new resource to be created.

-* `name` - (Optional) Friendly Name to provide context on what this customization step does.
+* `name` - (Optional) The name of the customizer.
 Changing this forces a new resource to be created.

 * `powershell_commands` - (Optional) List of PowerShell commands to execute.
-Exactly one of this and `powershell_script_uri` must be specified when the customizer type is PowerShell.
 Changing this forces a new resource to be created.

-* `powershell_run_elevated` - (Optional) If specified to true, the PowerShell script will be run with elevated privileges.
+* `powershell_run_elevated` - (Optional) Whether the PowerShell script will be run with elevated privileges?
 Changing this forces a new resource to be created.

 * `powershell_script_uri` - (Optional) URI of the PowerShell script to be run for customizing.
-It can be a github link, SAS URI for Azure Storage, etc. Exactly one of this and `powershell_commands` must be specified when the customizer type is PowerShell.
 Changing this forces a new resource to be created.

+-> **Note** Exactly one of `powershell_commands` and `powershell_script_uri` must be specified when the customizer type is `PowerShell`.

 * `powershell_sha256_checksum` - (Optional) SHA256 checksum of the power shell script provided in the `powershell_script_uri` above.
 Changing this forces a new resource to be created.

 * `powershell_valid_exit_codes` - (Optional) List of valid exit codes that can be returned from commands/scripts.
-This will avoid reported failure of the commands/scripts.
 Changing this forces a new resource to be created.

 * `shell_commands` - (Optional) List of shell commands to execute.
-Exactly one of this and `shell_script_uri` must be specified when the customizer type is Shell.
 Changing this forces a new resource to be created.

 * `shell_script_uri` - (Optional) URI of the shell script to be run for customizing.
-It can be a github link, SAS URI for Azure Storage, etc. Exactly one of this and `shell_commands` must be specified when the customizer type is Shell.
 Changing this forces a new resource to be created.

+-> **Note** Exactly one of `shell_commands` and `shell_script_uri` must be specified when the customizer type is `Shell`.

 * `shell_sha256_checksum` - (Optional) SHA256 checksum of the shell script provided in the `shell_script_uri` above.
 Changing this forces a new resource to be created.